 If the financing is truly 0 percent, then the cardmember agreement would use different wording.
 For example, the Discover it® Cash Back includes this language in its rates and terms: “Annual Percentage Rate (APR) for Purchases: 0 percent intro APR for 15 months from date of account opening.
 After the intro APR expires, your variable APR will be 16.99 percent to 27.99 percent based on your creditworthiness.”

 It’s important to understand those differences so you know what you could end up paying for interest.

-“If you’re aware of all the specifics of deferred interest financing, it can be beneficial,” says Nathan Wade, director of marketing at WealthFit Investing.
+“If you’re aware of all the specifics of deferred interest financing, it can be beneficial,” says Nathan Wade, former director of marketing at WealthFit Investing.
 “However, if you’re not well-versed, there is a chance you’ll pay more than you intended.”

 How to make deferred interest offers work for you